-Alignment of the pump and driver through the flexible coupling is of extreme importance for trouble-free mechanical operation.
-If the driver was mounted at the factory, the unit was rough aligned prior to shipment.
-However, in transit and subsequent handling, this factory alignment was possibly disturbed, and it is recommended the alignment be checked.
+Final alignment of the pump and driver through the flexible coupling is of extreme importance for trouble free mechanical operation.
+If the driver was mounted at the factory, the unit was rough aligned with plastic shims prior to shipment.
+These shims are not to be considered permanent and should be replaced with metal shims during final alignment.
+In addition, during transit and subsequent handling any factory alignment may be disturbed.
+All units must be re-aligned after installation and/or maintenance.